Consumer Financial Protection Bureau

 2/07

-The CFPB homepage is deleted and returns a 404 error.
+The CFPB homepage is deleted and returns a HTTP 404 Not Found error (the rest of the site remains online).
 The CFPB social media account on X is also deleted.
+These actions are likely taken by Gavin Kliger, who was granted admin access to the website. (fuzz: Gavin Kliger access named in later court documents)

 2/11